Jon Batiste: 2020-2022: Juneteenth Celebration, Soul and We Are

-Soul and We Are

 Batiste composed music for the 2020 film Soul, collaborating with Trent Reznor and Atticus Ross.
 The trio went on to win the Academy Award for Best Original Score and a Golden Globe Award for Best Original Score, among many other wins and nominations.

 On March 19, 2021, Batiste released We Are, his fifth solo studio album.
 Speaking to Atwood Magazine, he described it as "a culmination of my life, to this point" and "the most representative of where I am, as a creative, and as an artist".

 In July 2021, Batiste released a live EP, Live at Electric Lady, performed in one day at Electric Lady Studios.
 The album was released, exclusively, to Spotify.

 In October 2021, he made a surprise performance at night singing "Like a Prayer" in the streets of Harlem, along with Madonna, promoting the release of her concert film Madame X.

 At the 64th Grammy Awards, Batiste earned 11 nominations: eight for We Are, and three for Soul.
 Of the 11 nominations, Batiste won five awards, including Album of the Year, becoming the second Black artist to win that award since 2008, when Herbie Hancock won for his album River: The Joni Letters.